OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 * Office Fabric components and styles.
 * Add-ins that look like a natural extension of the default Office UI.

 > Important: After customizing these design patterns to meet your requirements, be sure to test your add-in on all platforms where your add-in will be available.
+These UX design patterns were tested using Office 2016 and Windows 10.

 ## How do I get started using these resources?